divyajyotiuk/dialogflow-nodejs-server/README.md

 This project aims to create a Custom Voice Assistant for Enterprise Usage.
 Your own Voice User Interface (VUI), enabling voice commands to make user experience richer in websites.

-1. For capturing voice on browser - used [RecordRTC](https://www.npmjs.com/package/recordrtc), a WebRTC Javascript library for audio/video/screen activity recording.
+1. For capturing voice on browser - uses [RecordRTC](https://www.npmjs.com/package/recordrtc), a WebRTC Javascript library for audio/video/screen activity recording.
 2. Using DialogFlow’s client library (available within npm) to make the bot that will enable VUI.